Search This Site

 No, however, joining as a freshman increases your scholarship opportunities.
 At a minimum, interested students should sign up by the first term of their sophomore year to give themselves the best chance at being successful in the program.

 YES.
 There are scholarships available for almost everyone.

 Can I fly?

-Possibly, you must qualify by passing a physical exam, passing a Physical Fitness Test and earning certain scores on the Air Force Officer Qualifying Test (AFOQT).
-Also, pilot and navigator spots are increasing in numbers over the next few years.
+Possibly.
+You must qualify by passing a physical exam, passing a Physical Fitness Assessment and earning certain scores on the Air Force Officer Qualifying Test (AFOQT).

 Do I have to fly?

 No. The vast majority of Air Force jobs do not involve flying at all.

 Do I have to live in a barracks?